Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

 eCommerce Friendly Breadcrumbs
 ------------------------------
-This module adds friendly multi-level breadcrumbs for your WEB.
+This module adds friendly multi-level breadcrumbs for your WEB but just providing a template to be called from any template.

-**Attention!**
+If you wish have a complete experience you must install additional module **b'readcrumbs_base_tmp'** provided as well.

+    **Warning!**

     This module don't have templates for front-end part of website.

-    For correct front-end functionality you need to install additional module **breadcrumbs_base_tmp**.
+    For correct front-end functionality you need to install additional module **'breadcrumbs_base_tmp'**.

 How it works
 ~~~~~~~~~~~~